 Figuring Out When

 Setting up a time to bathe your dog ahead of time is important.
-Labradoodles have thick, curly coats which means it will take longer to bathe them in comparison to other dogs with straight or thinner coats.
+Labradoodles have a thick, curly type of coat which means it will take longer to bathe them in comparison to other dogs with straight or thinner coat types.
 Choosing when you will bathe your Labradoodle, as well as having all of your bathing tools ready in advance is important for a successful bath.
 Do not expect to be done in a few minutes like you would with a short-haired or small dog.

 One thing to note is that if you want your Labradoodle to have time outside afterward (for drying purposes) or just to help them be comfortable before bed, you should aim for mid-day so the sun is out and they have plenty of drying time.
 Otherwise, you may choose to dry them with a towel or blow dryer if they will let you do so.
 Keep in mind, though, that many dogs are scared of loud noises, so your Labradoodle may take some warming up to a hairdryer if this is the option you choose to go with.